hexo-/chinook-img-db/README.md

 Chinook is a popular sample database.
 You can find Chinook project at [https://github.com/lerocha/chinook-database](https://github.com/lerocha/chinook-database)

 In Chinook Album Images Database table Albums is modified by adding Img (BLOB) column.
 Sql scripts provided will load images into Album.img and "default" Chinook data.

+Album images stored in databases are found by Google search and they are copyrighted by their copyright owners.
+Images should not be used in production envirnoment or presented publicly.
+You can use them only for database testing.

 Directories
 -----------------------------